httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 # Fairness {#fairness}

 Typically, HTTP implementations depend on the underlying transport to maintain fairness between connections competing for bandwidth.
-When HTTP requests are forwarded through intermediaries, progress made by each connection originating from end clients can become different over time, depending on how intermediaries coalesce or split requests into backend connections.
-This unfairness can expand if priority signals are used.
-Sections {{<coalescing}} and {{<h1-backends}}
-discuss mitigations against this expansion of unfairness.
+When an intermediary receives HTTP requests on client connections, it forwards them to backend connections.
+Depending on how the intermediary coalesces or splits requests across different backend connections, different clients might experience dissimilar performance.
+This dissimilarity might expand if the intermediary also uses priority signals when forwarding requests.
+Sections {{<coalescing}} and {{<h1-backends}} discuss mitigations against this expansion of unfairness.

 Conversely, {{intentional-unfairness}} discusses how servers might intentionally allocate unequal bandwidth to some connections, depending on the priority